DavisPL-Teaching/189c-hw1/README.md

 ## Due date: Friday, April 19 at 11:59pm

-There are four parts to this homework.
+There are three required parts to this homework.
+Part 4 (`part4.py`) is extra credit.

-- The first and second parts are a series of small, mini-exercises.
+- The first part is a series of small, mini-exercises.
 The exercises are designed to help you get used to the Hypothesis syntax, as well as core concepts (specifications, correctness, preconditions).

+- The second part is a slightly more real-world-ish case study, using Python classes.
+It also discusses some of the limitations of testing with Hypothesis.

 - The third part gives you a small Python program with a bug, and asks you to find the bug, using Hypothesis.
 You should commit a change for the bug, and also the test(s) you used to help find it.

-- The fourth part is a more open-ended task to implement your own program, and to write tests for it, for a rock paper scissors game.
-In addition, you will be asked to write a "wrong" version of at least one function and show that it fails the Hypothesis tests.

 ## Getting started